Jean-Marie Derscheid: Conservation efforts in Europe and internationally

 Early 20th-century European efforts to lobby internationally for environmental conservation laws were delayed by World War I, but Belgian biologist Jean Massart reintroduced Paul Sarasin's proposals at the International Union of Biological Sciences (IUBS) in the 1920s.
 Professor Michel Siedliecki promoted them in Poland and helped to get the issue onto the agenda of the IUBS meetings of 1925, 1926, 1927 and 1928.
 In 1927 Siedliecki, Derscheid and P.-G. Van Tienhoven of The Netherlands created the International Office for the Protection of Nature (Centre international de documentation et de correlation pour la protection de la nature) to implement wildlife conservation plans in Europe.
 Van Tienhoven was the first president, while Jean-Marie Derscheid was named secretary and managed the office until he resigned in 1933.
-Derscheid wrote a book about their experiences introducing laws for bird conservation that same year.
+That same year, Derscheid wrote a book about their experiences introducing laws for bird conservation.